YashS96/ContentAggregator/README.md

 ## Application Design

  - The application makes Http calls to the back-end server via ***axios*** and in the backend, the content is fetched through rss feeds from different news sources via async calls.
- - The folder structure is a MVC.
+ - The folder structure is MVC.
  - The database is a No-SQL database(MongoDB Atlas)
  - For scaling the ***cluster*** module is used.
  - For Testing the ***Mocha*** and ***Chai*** are used.